vagabundeo/mimemail/README.txt

   This is a Mime Mail component module (for use by other modules).
     * It permits users to receive HTML email and can be used by other modules.
-The mail functionality accepts an HTML message body, mime-endcodes it and sends it.
+The mail functionality accepts an HTML message body, mime-encodes it and sends it.
     * If the HTML has embedded graphics, these graphics are MIME-encoded and included as a message attachment.
     * Adopts your site's style by automatically including your theme's stylesheet files in a